Sun Sun Sky Terrace Restaurant Wine List from the MOFBA collection

 “More than 50,000 foreign and Chinese patrons went from floor to floor on the day of its opening and “found almost anything that one can ‘buy in Chicago,’ and perhaps even some articles that are not purchasable in the metropolis of department stores.
 The edifice was also “a tribute to Shanghai’s growth and future prosperity.”, the North-China Herald wrote in a report.

 To surpass its competitors Wing-On and Sincere, Sun Sun deployed several innovative retail marketing techniques.
 The most popular was the "Perfume Ball", which dripped its scented spray down upon the first step of the stairway of the ground floor ("or rather would drip, if there were not a crowd of Chinese gathered about, eager to catch every fragrant drop on their handkerchiefs or coat sleeves", as the North-China Herald described the frenzy on Sun Sun's opening day).
 The other major Sun Sun innovation was the creation of its own radio station which started broadcasting on March 18, 1927 and was on air six hours a day, promoting its products and broadcasting musical performances from its rooftop terrace.
 Famous Chinese opera singers of the day were guests on air and customers could see how the station worked by looking through large glass windows as the announcers, technicians and performers went about their tasks.
-It was therefore commonly known as the "Glass Radio Station" (玻璃电台).
+It was therefore commonly known as the "Glass Radio Station" (玻璃电台) - the proverbial "KOL" livestreaming channel of its time!
 When Shanghai was liberated from the KMT on May 25, 1949, “Glass Radio” was the first to broadcast the news to the people of the city and the station was subsequently renamed to “Triumph Station”.

 The Sun Sun Sky Terrace Restaurant: A child of its time